Ford Cortina: Export markets

 Ford Australia built its own versions using both the UK four-cylinder engines (1.6 and 2.0) and locally made inline six-cylinder engines (3.3- and 4.1-litre) from its Falcon line.
-Along with the engines, Australian built 'Cortys' (a common slang word Australians use for the Cortina) featured many paint colours carried over from the falcon line, some even from the Falcon GT.
+Along with the engines, Australian built Cortinas featured many paint colours carried over from the Falcon line, some even from the Falcon GT.

-Ford New Zealand introduced the Mk3 as a four-door sedan and also reintroduced wagon versions not assembled during the Mk2's run.
-Initially, the 1.3 OHV engine came with base trim, the 1600 with L. and 2000 OHC as a sedan-only GT.
+Ford New Zealand introduced the Mk3 as a four-door sedan and also reintroduced a wagon version, which had not been assembled during the Mk2's run.
+Initially, the 1.3 OHV engine came with base trim, the 1.6 as the Cortina L, and the 2.0 OHC as a GT (sedan only).
 Later base models were upgraded to the 1.6 OHV and a 2.0 L specification was added, set to become the default "rep's spec" until the Cortina's Kiwi demise in 1984.
 A 1973 update brought new paint colours and black, rather than colour-matched, dashboards and carpet.
-Facelifted Mk3s received the 1.6 OHC replacement for the base 1.6 engine and, during the run, a specially trimmed base 1.3 OHV “economy" version was reintroduced, but actually achieved worse fuel economy than larger engine models.
+Facelifted Mk3s received the 1.6 OHC replacement for the base 1.6 engine and during the run, a specially trimmed base 1.3 OHV "economy" version was reintroduced, but actually achieved worse fuel economy than larger engine models.
 A 2.0XL sedan version was also added around the same time.
-The Kiwi 2000E sedan initially lacked the cloth seats and never had the factory sunroof of the UK version, and a radio was never standard; wagons were only ever offered in base or L trim.
+The Kiwi 2000E sedan initially lacked the cloth seats and never had the factory sunroof of the UK version and a radio was never standard, wagons were only ever offered in base or L trim.

 Ford Lio Ho in Taiwan began local production of the Cortina in March 1973.

-For Japan, the cars were narrowed by a few millimetres on arrival in the country to fit into a lower tax bracket determined by exterior dimensions, which impose a maximum width of 1695 mm.
+For Japan, the cars were narrowed by a few millimetres on arrival in the country to fit into a lower tax bracket determined by exterior dimensions which impose a maximum width of 1695 mm.
 The Cortina was joined by the Ford Capri in Japan and was imported by Kintetsu Motors, an exclusive retailer of Ford products.